ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/03-RBasics.md

 >
 > **Pseudocode**
 > 1. Assign x the value of 8
-> 2. If x is less than 1, then check if x is equal to 'c'
+> 2. If x is less than 1, then
-> - If x is equal to 6, then print "x is equal to 6"
+> - check If x is equal to 'c', then print "x is less than 1 and equal to 'c'"
-> - Else print "x is greater than 4"
+> - Else print "x is less than 1"
-> 3. Else print "x is less than or equal to 4"
+> 3. Else print "x is greater than 1"
 >
 >> ## Solution
 >>